B-stage: Coldplay

 Coldplay have been using a B-Stage since their 2008/2009 Viva la Vida Tour.
-Coldplay make use of a B-stage and a C-Stage at different points in each show.
+The band makes use of a B-stage and a C-Stage at different points in each show.
 The B-stage, located at the end of a catwalk, attached to the main stage, was used in the middle of the set to perform a remix of "God Put a Smile Upon Your Face" and "Talk", as well as a piano version of "The Hardest Part".
 The C-stage was used at the end of the main setlist to perform three songs acoustically, and was located at the back of venue, in the audience.
 On the following tours, the Mylo Xyloto Tour and the A Head Full of Dreams Tour, B and C-Stages remain in use, with the B-stage located at the end of the catwalk with a giant screen on the floor.

 Beyoncé

-Beyoncé has used a B-Stage on every tour since her I Am...
-World Tour (2009); in the middle of that show, she appeared from underneath the B-stage, attached to a ceiling harness, and was taken up and over the audience as she performed "Baby Boy".
+Beyoncé has used a B-Stage on every tour since I Am...
+(2009); in the middle of that show, she appeared from underneath the B-stage, attached to a ceiling harness, and was taken up and over the audience as she performed "Baby Boy".
 She then ran through the audience back to the main stage while performing "Say My Name".
 During The Mrs. Carter Show World Tour (2013–14), her "BeyStage" included two VIP pit sections with a catwalk in the middle.
 She also used a B-stage during her On the Run Tour (2014) with husband Jay-Z, and her Formation World Tour (2016).

 When Beyoncé headlined Coachella 2018, the iconic festival in Indio, California, the traditional stage design was altered to feature a more extensive, "L"-shaped B-stage to bring the singer closer to more fans within the crowd; the "short" half of the "L" was perpendicular to the main stage, serving as a connection and a mini-stage in and of itself.
 The "long" portion of the "L" ran parallel to the main stage, with audience members in-between.
 The intro of Beyoncés set at the festival began at the very end of the B-stage, in the middle of the crowd, before she and her dancers made their way to the main stage.

 Kiss

 Hard rock band Kiss used a B-stage when they performed songs like "I Was Made for Lovin' You" or "Love Gun", both songs with lead vocals from Paul Stanley.
 Stanley would “fly” to a B-stage located in the middle of the crowd.

 After having performed his "blood spitting" routine during their concerts, Gene Simmons would “fly” to another B-stage located above the stage before performing one of his "theme songs" like "God of Thunder", "Unholy" “War Machine”, or "I Love It Loud".

-Examples of this can be seen on the Rock the Nation DVD.
+Examples of this can be seen on the Rock the Nation Live!
+DVD.